RoyShibani/inflation_unemployment-casual_analysis/README.md

 This repository contains a Python implementation of a causal analysis examining the effect of **interest rates on GDP growth** using global macroeconomic data from 2010–2023.
 The analysis combines **Difference-in-Differences (DiD)** and **Double Machine Learning (DML)** to estimate causal effects.

-This project was completed as a class project for a **Causal Inference** course and is included here as part of my academic portfolio for graduate program applications.

 ---